-Discriminatee misconduct/after-acquired evidence.
-If an employer establishes that the discriminatee engaged in unprotected conduct for which the employer would have refused to hire or discharged any employee, instatement or reinstatement is not ordered and backpay is terminated on the date that the employer first acquired knowledge of the misconduct.
+Misconduct before discharge or refusal to hire.
+If a respondent employer establishes that a discriminatee, before being discharged or denied employment, engaged in unprotected conduct for which the employer would have discharged or refused to hire any employee, reinstatement or instatement is not ordered and backpay is terminated on the date that the employer first acquired knowledge of the misconduct.
 See Aerotek, Inc., 368 NLRB No. 94, slip op. at 1 (2019), and cases cited there.

-To invoke the after-acquired evidence doctrine, the employer must demonstrate that it was unaware of the alleged misconduct at the time of the employee's discharge.
-Starbucks Coffee Co., 372 NLRB No. 50, slip op. at 5 (2023), citing Somerset Valley Rehabilitation & Nursing Center, 362 NLRB 961, 962 (2015), enfd.
-825 F.3d 128 (3d Cir.
-2016).
+To invoke the after-acquired evidence doctrine, the respondent employer must demonstrate that it was unaware of the alleged misconduct at the time of the employee's discharge.
+This is a "heavy burden," and "all ambiguities are resolved against the respondent."
+Starbucks Coffee Co., 372 NLRB No. 102 (2023) (rejecting respondent's argument that discriminatees should be denied reinstatement and backpay because they made recordings in the workplace in violation of company policy and state law before their discharge, in part because the evidence showed respondent knew of this before their discharge but did not rely on it).
 Cf. Frontier Telephone of Rochester, Inc., 344 NLRB 1270, 1277 (2005) (declining to order reinstatement and a full backpay remedy where the employer discovered during the hearing that the discriminatee had forwarded company records that included customers' personal and financial information to his home email account), enfd.
-181 Fed.
-Appx.
+181 F. Appx.
 85 (2d Cir.
 2006).